personify/personify-old/README.md

 Agents use [Contracts](http://en.wikipedia.org/wiki/Design_by_contract) to declare and enforce their behavior both at design-time and at runtime.
 Changes to Contracts can result in side effects such as the generation or modification of Agent artifacts (services, actors and models) or a Statement of Work, for example.

 Agents have only a small number of artifacts:

-* actors - the proper nouns of your system - important actors or roles
+* actors - the proper nouns of your system- important actors or roles
-* services - the verbs of of your user stories - immutable transformation steps
+* services - the verbs of of your user stories- immutable transformation steps
 * models - the nouns of your system

 Agents use a module system with a design inspired by [Domain-driven design](http://en.wikipedia.org/wiki/Domain-driven_design) and [Clean Code](http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
 Agents (modules) are [fractal](http://erg4146.casaccia.enea.it/wwwerg26701/gad-pe02.htm), that is, an Agent can be composed of an arbitrary number of sub-Agents (which could be considered as the Agent's genetic code).
 For more in-depth theory check out the [masterclass](https://github.com/personify/personify-masterclass) or the [whitepaper](https://github.com/personify/personify-whitepaper).
 Example Agents can be found in [examples](https://github.com/personify/Personify/tree/master/examples).

-For a demo, let's create a simple login system: **Bouncer** We start by launching the Personify REPL:
+For a demo, let's create a simple login system: **Bouncer**

+We start by launching the Personify REPL:

 ```
 me@./examples$ personify
 > new agent Bouncer
 > cd Bouncer
 Bouncer> ls